VioletViolaVi/Milestone-Project-1/README.md

   - The project used Balsamiq Wireframes to create mockups on how the website aimed to look across different sized devices, to the user, on completion.

-- <a href="https://validator.w3.org/">W3C Markup Validation Service</a>
+- <a href="https://validator.w3.org/">Markup Validation Service</a>

-  - The project used W3C Markup Validation Service to help check for coding errors that required correction.
+  - The project used W3C Markup Validation Service to help check for coding errors that required correction in the HTML page.

-- Chrome Development Tools
+- <a href="https://jigsaw.w3.org/css-validator/#validate_by_uri">CSS Validation Service</a>

-  - The project used Chrome Development Tools to see how the website looked on different screen sizes and to help identify areas of the code that required editing.
+  - The project used W3C Markup Validation Service to help check for coding errors that required correction in the CSS page.

 - <a href="https://gitpod.io/">Gitpod</a>